AWinterman/awinterman.github.com/index.md

 layout: title
 ---

-Software for work, Ultimate, Outdoorsmanship, reading for fun.
+Software for work, Ultimate, outdoorsmanship, reading for fun.
 I like thinking about housing that creates community, fair and effective transit, and the characteristics of the society I'd like to live in.